Pain between the shoulder blades is common. Doctors refer to this discomfort as interscapular pain.

 Physical activity is important for overall health, but exercise can also strengthen areas in your back, which may help with pain.
 Pushups, pullups, and situps are good exercises to strengthen muscles in your back and abdomen.

-Yoga and other stretching techniques can improve circulation to your muscles and joints, which may offer better mobility and pain relief.
+Yoga and other stretching techniques can improve circulation to your muscles and joints, which may offer and pain relief.

 This shoulder stretch sometimes helps:

 - Cross one arm over your body.

 - Use your other arm to pull the elbow of your outstretched arm toward your chest.

 - Hold this stretch for about 10 seconds.